The Animate Condensed Matter Laboratory develops artificial living brains for use in autonomous robotic systems.

 We breathe life into condensed matter

 Our team consists of experienced physicists, materials scientists, and nanofabrication experts.
 We cooperate with several academic institutions specializing in natural and artificial intelligence.
-We are funded by an international group of investors committed to developing new computational methods and problem-solving hardware.
-We believe that Intelligent Agents that process information like biological brains may become The Next Big Thing after computer-simulated AI.
+We are funded by an international group of investors committed to developing emerging computing technologies and decision-making hardware.

 In our laboratories, we create new functional materials that can be regarded as simple non-biological counterparts of living matter.
 They generate autonomous actions, using their own metabolic energy.
 We make lifelike neural matter from these materials.